18F/18f.gsa.gov/_join/index.md

 ## Government pay grades

-18F team members are hired for specific position descriptions, with associated grade levels, which refer to the federal general schedule for evaluation and compensation.
+18F team members are hired for specific position descriptions, with associated grade levels, which refer to the federal general schedule (GS) for evaluation and compensation.
 The qualification requirements for each position and GS level are based on education, background, accomplishments, and experience.

 If you apply for a grade level and are not found qualified, you can reapply at a different grade level.
 There is no penalty or restriction to reapplying.